 [turn]

-# This value MUST be identical to TURN_STATIC_SECRET in your .env file.
+# This secret MUST be identical to the '--static-auth-secret' in docker-compose.yml

 EOF